segmentio/segment-docs/src/connections/storage/catalog/azuresqldw/index.md

 ### Segment is not able to connect to Azure Synapse Analytics

-Make sure you configure a [server-level firewall rule](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/create-data-warehouse-portal#create-a-server-level-firewall-rule){:target="_blank"} that allows connections from the [Segment IPs](/docs/connections/storage/warehouses/faq/#which-ips-should-i-allowlist).
+If you encounter this error, create a [server-level firewall rule](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/create-data-warehouse-portal#create-a-server-level-firewall-rule){:target="_blank"} that allows connections from the [Segment IPs](/docs/connections/storage/warehouses/faq/#which-ips-should-i-allowlist).